Eamonbaloun/PC-Beginners-Guide/README.md

 ## Storage

-An **NVMe SSD** is a must these days, especially with the costs of them dropping.
-For the best results, I would buy at least a 1TB SSD with a DRAM buffer. **Samsung, SK Hynix, and Crucial** are dependable brands.
-Higher-quality drives improve performance over time and eliminate the need for an early update.
-As for which PCIe Gen is better, higher is generally better, but Gen 5.0 is still really expensive and doesn’t make much of a difference.
-Here’s a [video explaining that](https://youtu.be/V7lqJ-X-LsI).
+An **NVMe SSD** is a must these days, especially with prices continuing to drop.
+For the best results, I recommend at least a **1TB SSD with a DRAM buffer**—brands like **Samsung**, **SK Hynix**, and **Crucial** are dependable and offer great long-term performance, reducing the need for early upgrades.
+If you're on a tighter budget, I suggest sticking to well-reviewed models like the [Silicon Power UD90 SSD](https://www.tomshardware.com/reviews/silicon-power-ud90-ssd-review) and [TeamGroup MP34](https://www.tomshardware.com/reviews/team-group-mp34-nvme-ssd,6181.html), as they offer solid value without sacrificing too much performance.
+In terms of PCIe generations, higher is generally better, but **Gen 5.0** is still expensive and offers minimal real-world benefit for most users—here’s a [video explaining that](https://youtu.be/V7lqJ-X-LsI).

 ## RAM